yyyar/loginator/README.md

 #### Configuration
-loginator.createLogger accepts optional configuration object.
+`loginator.createLogger()` accepts one optional configuration object.
-Note.
+*Note*.
 Loginator configuration object may be a simple JSON so you can easily store logger configuration in external JSON file.
-Here listed all possible configuration values:

 ```javascript
 var log = loginator.createLogger({